Judge grants Trump bid for special master in document search - NewsBreak

 Judge grants Trump bid for special master in document search

-WASHINGTON (AP) — In a legal victory for former President Donald Trump, a federal judge on Monday granted his request for a special master to review documents seized by the FBI from his Florida home and temporarily halted the Justice Department’s use of the records for investigative purposes.
+In a legal victory for former President Donald Trump , a federal judge on Monday granted his request for a special master to review documents seized by the FBI from his Florida home and temporarily halted the Justice Department’s use of the records for investigative purposes.

 The decision by U.S. District Judge Aileen Cannon authorizes an outside legal expert to review the records taken during the Aug.
 8 search and to weed out from the rest of the investigation any that might be protected by claims of attorney-client privilege or executive privilege.
 Some of those records may ultimately be returned to Trump, but the judge put off a ruling on that question.